kantord/cx/docs/index.rst

 This resource contains information about the exchanges rates on a certain day between two currencies.

 .. note::
-        As exchange rates are not published on weekends and bank holidays, there is not data available for such dates
+        As exchange rates are not published on weekends and bank holidays, there is no data available for such dates

 To fetch an exchange rate you have to make a GET request to the ``/rates`` endpoint.
 Example: